adamsilver/fdpb/03-Book-A-Flight.md

 }
 ```

-We hide the checkbox with CSS but only when the Javascript is available, indicated by the `enhanced` class which is added in the `head` of the document:
+The CSS is only applied once we know Javascript is available to manage the pseudo focus states.
+This is achieved by adding a class of `enhanced` in the head of the document:

-Adding the enhanced class:

 ```JS
 document.documentElement.className = 'enhanced';